 Treatment of RSV in Children

 Ribavarin is the first treatment approved for RSV pneumonia, although it has only modest benefits.
 The American Academy of Pediatrics recommends this drug for certain children who are at high risk for serious complications of RSV.

-Most antibiotics have the following side effects (although specific antibiotics may have other side effects or fewer of the standard ones):
+Most antibiotics have the following side effects (although specific antibiotics may have additional or fewer of these side effects):

 Beta-lactam antibiotics share common chemical features.
 They include penicillins, cephalosporins, and some newer similar medications.
 They interfere with bacterial cell walls.

 Penicillin was the first antibiotic.
 There are many forms of this still-important drug:

 - Natural penicillins include penicillin G (for intravenous use) and V (for oral use).